Starting School in Victoria: Is Your Child Ready for Foundation?

 2. Educator Feedback – Input from your child’s early learning centre or kindergarten

-3. Play-Based Assessment – A relaxed session in English and German, observing communication, interaction, and independence
+3. Play-Based Assessment – A relaxed session, observing communication, resiliency, interaction, and independence.

 Give Your Child a Confident Start